How we support our international studentsby Judith Charlton

 We work hard to make sure you feel at home with us.

-All our sites are affordable and range from well-equipped flats, to historic halls, modern city-centre apartments and student villages.
-We also offer self-contained flats and fully-furbished two- or three- bedroom properties for postgraduate students who are relocating to Newcastle with their partner or family.
+All our residences are affordable and range from well-equipped flats, to historic halls, modern city-centre apartments and student villages.
+We also have some self-contained flats and a small number of fully-furnished two- or three- bedroom properties for postgraduate students who are relocating to Newcastle with their partner or family.

-Our accommodation is safe and secure, with entry-phone systems, CCTV and on-site support and our free SafeZone app also means security staff are on call 24 hours a day.
+Our accommodation is safe and secure, with entry-phone systems, CCTV and on-site support, while our free SafeZone app connects you directly to our security team if you need help while on campus.

 To help our undergraduate students settle in, our ResLife team runs social events and life skills sessions, and they are always available if you need someone to talk to.